Sage-Bionetworks/psorcast-validation-manuscript/docs/CONTRIBUTING.md

 Click [here](https://github.com/Sage-Bionetworks/psorcast-validation-manuscript/blob/main/docs/ANNOTATIONS.md) for current available annotations.

-**Note: Make sure to add [Synapse Annotations] (https://python-docs.synapse.org/build/html/Annotations.html) to the file entity and do PR towards `docs/ANNOTATIONS.md` to help keep track current annotation usage.**
+**Note: Make sure to add [Synapse Annotations](https://python-docs.synapse.org/build/html/Annotations.html) to new file entities and make changes to [docs/ANNOTATIONS.md](https://github.com/Sage-Bionetworks/psorcast-validation-manuscript/blob/main/docs/ANNOTATIONS.md) as part of the Github PR.

 ### Fetching File IDs:
 To fetch fileIDs, check [utils/fetch_id_utils.R](https://github.com/Sage-Bionetworks/psorcast-validation-manuscript/blob/main/utils/fetch_id_utils.R).
 The script contains function that can fetch each and every part of the analysis.
 Edit the file with new function, or new annotations for adding new analysis.